 Insulation

-With the options for insulation materials all having slightly differing benefits, working with our in-house design engineers can help ensure that your cables are optimized for the application you intend for which you need them.
+With the options for insulation materials all having slightly differing benefits, working with our in-house design engineers can help ensure that your cables are optimized for their intended application.
 As you design your cable, adding in the right insulation is a key element to the success of your cable solution.

 Filler